Born to Make You Happy: Commercial performance

 On January 29, 2000, "Born to Make You Happy" debuted at number one on the UK Singles Chart becoming Spears' second UK number one.
 The song shipped over 400,000 copies in the United Kingdom, earning a gold certification by the British Phonographic Industry (BPI) in February 2021.
 It is her sixth best-selling single in the country.
 In Ireland, the song also entered the Irish Singles Chart at number one on January 20, 2000, while peaking at number two on the European chart.
 In Sweden, "Born to Make You Happy" debuted at number four on December 23, 1999, peaking at number two in the following week.
 The song has shipped over 30,000 copies in the country, earning a platinum certification by the International Federation of the Phonographic Industry (IFPI).
 In Germany, the song earned a gold certification by The Federal Association of Music Industry (BMVI), after peaking at number three on the charts.
 In France, "Born to Make You Happy" reached number nine, and was certified gold by the Syndicat National de l'Édition Phonographique (SNEP).
-The single was not released in the United States.
+It failed to reach the top 10 only in Spain, peaking at number 16.
+The single was never released in North America or Oceania.